Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Conclusion

-The main take-away points of this work are: \begin{itemize} \item Cost-sensitive learning approaches are better suited to mitigate the effect of data imbalance on XGBoosting tree models compared to sampling-based methods. \item Sampling-based mitigation strategies are best to mitigate the biasing effect of data imbalance on error of MLP models. \begin{itemize} \item Under-sampling causes a higher model error for frequent samples, while not increasing the performance for rare samples.
-Thus we recommend to only use over-sampling. \item The best mitigation strategy to increase model performance for rare samples evaluated on 42 datasets is crbSMOGN with density-ratio relevance. \item The choice of relevance function has less influence than the choice of mitigation method. \end{itemize} \item While decreasing the model error for rare samples, mitigation methods tend to increase the error for frequent samples. \begin{itemize} \item This effect can be mitigated when constructing an ensemble. \end{itemize} \item The WERCS mitigation method with density-distance relevance shows surprisingly good performance albeit its simplicity. \item Application recommendations: \begin{itemize} \item If the predictive focus is on rare samples, use a MLP model trained with crbSMOGN and density-ratio relevance. \item If the focus is to limit the model bias caused by data imbalance whilst also providing good model performance for frequent samples, use a mean-based ensemble of a MLP model trained with crbSMOGN and one without any mitigation strategy. \item If the computational resources are small, a simple implementation is required or it is not necessary to achieve the best possible performance for rare samples, use a MLP model trained with WERCS and density-distance relevance in a mean-based ensemble. \end{itemize} \end{itemize}
+The main take-away points of this work are: \begin{itemize} \item We introduced dual-source relevance functions as a generalization of already existing relevance functions, allowing for the inclusion of the empirical frequency of the data and any domain specific priority. \item We introduced new sampling method cSMOGN and crbSMOGN. \item The effectiveness of mitigation strategies largely depends on the model type, e.g. cost-sensitive learning approaches are better suited for XGBoosting tree models, whereby MLPs work best with over-sampling while Random Forests benefit from under-sampling. \item For MLP models... \begin{itemize} \item ...under-sampling causes a higher model error for frequent samples, while not increasing the performance for rare samples.
+Thus, we recommend to only use over-sampling. \item ...the choice of relevance function has less influence than the choice of mitigation method. \end{itemize} \item While decreasing the model error for rare samples, mitigation methods increase the error for frequent samples. \begin{itemize} \item The effect increases with mitigation strategy efficiency: the better the performance for rare samples the worse the performance for frequent ones. \item The trade-off can be reduced when constructing an ensemble. \end{itemize} \item The recommend the usage of either crbSMOGN with density-ratio relevance or cSMOGN with density-distance relevance for sampling, with WERCS being a performative simpler alternative with less computational costs. \end{itemize}

-As a future perspective, we suggest to separate the concept of data imbalance from the non-uniform distribution of the model error over the target domain (e.g. model error imbalance).
+As a future perspective, we suggest to separate the concept of data imbalance from the non-uniform distribution of the model error over the target domain (e.g., model error imbalance).
 However, a way to quantify the model error imbalance requires further elaboration and investigation.